ringo-framework/formbar/docs/source/config.rst

 =========   ===========
 Attribute   Description
 =========   ===========
-rows        Number of rows of the texteare.
+rows        Number of rows of the textarea.
 Default is 3. url         URL which is called to renderer the form.
 =========   ===========